 Step 1:

-- First, we will select the 3 cells we want to merge (B2, C2, D2).
-Then, we will go to the Merge and Center drop-down menu in the Alignment section under the Home.
+- Go to the Merge and Center drop-down menu in the Alignment section under the Home tab.

-- Upon clicking the Merge and Center drop-down menu, we will see a list of different types of merge options appear.
-We will click on the Merge and Center.
+- On clicking the Merge and Center drop-down menu, you will see a list of different types of merge options.
+Select Merge and Center.

-- Now, we will see that the three cells have been merged into one.
+The three cells will be merged into one cell.
 The address of the merged cell is B2.
 The text now covers the space of all 3 cells.

 Step 2: